 After a charge of domestic assault, prosecutors often request an Order For Protection.
 These Orders are meant to keep the defendant from coming in contact with the alleged “victim” even if the contact seems innocent, well meaning or instigated by the “victim”.
 A judge can even prevent a defendant from living in his or her own home, prevent the defendant from seeing his or her own children.
 When an Order of Protection is violated in Minnesota, it is considered a very serious crime.
 Furthermore, those who are convicted of domestic assault within Minnesota are not allowed to possess firearms at any time.

-Criminal charges in minneapolis are difficult to dismiss
+Criminal charges in Minnesota are difficult to dismiss

-If you have been charged with a repeat DWI offense you need an aggressive, trusted, honest, knowledgeable attorney; Martin S. Azarian Criminal Defense, P.A.
+If you have been charged with domestic assault you need an aggressive, trusted, honest, Domestic Assault lawyer; Martin S. Azarian Criminal Defense, P.A.
 The Law Firm of Martin S. Azarian Criminal Defense, P.A. brings 22 years of experience to your case, seventeen years in Minnesota.
 When you retain him, you get his 22 years of courtroom experience.
 Period!